 You’ve invited a couple to swing so what’s the next step?
-Now you need to think about the setting for your swinger rendezvous.
+Now you need to think about the setting for your playful rendezvous.
 This may be a swinger club, or your own cozy abode.
 Some couples prefer to rent a hotel room for the night to give the whole experience its own space.
-A hotel room can keep it separate from your daily lives – making it feel more private.
+A hotel room can keep it separate from your daily lives – making it feel more private and more deliciously taboo.

-If you’re hosting another couple whom you’ve found online at your own home this next point goes without saying: Clean up.
-The last thing you want to see when rolling up to a night of sexuality is a stack of dirty dishes or stinky laundry on the floor.
+If you’re hosting another couple whom you’ve found online at your home, this next point should go without saying: Clean up.
+The last thing you want to see when rolling up to a night of sexy play is a stack of dirty dishes or stinky laundry on the floor.
 Set the mood by providing a clean space, and set the mood further with some candles, music or dimmed lighting.

-If you’ve booked a hotel room, don’t assume that the other couple will pitch in for it, although that is the polite thing to do.
-Expect to pay for the room in full, but if you’re not the couple who’s organizing the room it’s the correct etiquette to offer to split the cost.
-If they insist, once again a small gift goes a long way like some nice chocolates or a bottle of wine.
+If you’ve booked a hotel room, don’t assume that the other couple will pitch in for it, although that is the polite thing to do and the norm.
+If you’re not the couple who’s organizing the room, the correct etiquette is to offer to split the cost.
+If they insist, pick up the tab for dinner or drinks.
+A small gift like some nice chocolates or a bottle of wine goes a long way.

 Calm Before the Storm

-A key piece of advice before you enter any swinging situation is to fully discuss all of the potential scenarios with your own partner so that you’re on the same page.
-You want to establish what you both want before the heat gets turned up and the excitement might cloud your judgement.
+A key piece of advice before you enter any swinging situation: Fully discuss all of the potential scenarios with your own partner so that you’re on the same page.
+You want to establish what you both want before the heat gets turned up and the excitement threatens to cloud your judgement.

 Once you’re all together, the excitement and energy start to build… the fun is about to begin.
 Let’s say you’ve found a compatible couple in a lifestyle club and you and your partner are ready to hit the play button.
 Before you do, it’s important to cover a few basic points of communication.